 My lightning talk, "How to Help Testers Succeed" is now up on YouTube.

 I was voted 3rd place by the audience and I was absolutely shocked that the 1st and 2nd place winners didn't choose the Lego prize.
 This let me choose the Lego Millennium Falcon.
-I've already given the Falcon to my boyfriend as a thank you for all the help he gave me decorating my flat and helping me move in, but we're going to build it together :)
+I haven't built it yet, I need to find someone to help :)

 This post was also published on my company's blog Scott Logic Blog